gsssrao/youtube-8m-videos-frames/README.md

 The official `youtube-8m dataset` website contains information for downloading only videos and frame level features in the format of tensorflow protocal buffers.
 Hence, in this repository I wrote a few bash scripts for download ids, videos and frames of youtube-8m dataset.

-**UPDATED to support May 2018 version which has 6.1M videos, 3862 classes** (The older Feb 2017 version of the Youtube8M dataset had 7.0M videos and 4716 classes)
+**UPDATED to support May 2018 version which has 6.1M videos, 3862 classes** (The older Feb 2017 version of the Youtube8M dataset had 7.0M videos and 4716 classes).
+You can access the older version of this repository which worked with the Feb 2017 version from [this link](https://github.com/gsssrao/youtube-8m-videos-frames/tree/4b4c35e8698a3b4222a680f5ad1e8df37b7cbe66)

 ## Dependencies